ecs-org/ecs-appliance/README.md

     * creates a iso with user-data and meta-data for cloud-init
   * build-image --config machine.yml
     * create-build-config
-      * create a machine.yml with all key material inside (for using with packer)
+      * create a machine.json with all key material inside (for using with packer)
     i: hardisk Layout: make mdadm raid1 on hda/hdb if both are present

   * upload-image image
   * deploy-image

+## Appliance

 start appliance:
   look for user-data, load env.yml, put into environment